ozakary/data-RuP/local-order_metrics/README.md

 python3 code_distances_compute_vf.py
 ```

-Computes the Ru–Ru distances along the [110] crystallographic direction as a function of simulation time for all temperatures, reading from the XYZ trajectories in each temperature's `lammps_out/` directory.
+Computes the Ru–Ru distances along the [110] crystallographic direction as a function of temperatures, reading from the XYZ trajectories in each temperature's `lammps_out/` directory.

 ### Step 2 — Plot